 Atlanta, Georgia

 America is a country that has a violent and disturbing history of racism.
 For this very reason, the historically black campuses became an important tool to further the narrative of ‘School Daze.’
-Morehouse College, Spelman College, and Clark Atlanta University are the locations that were made use of for filming purposes.
-However, Lee was asked to cease shooting on campus as the Board of Directors were not too sure about how the movie would depict the historically black colleges on screen.
+Morehouse College, Spelman College, and Clark Atlanta University are the locations that were used for filming purposes.
+However, Lee was asked to cease shooting on campus as the Board of Directors were unsure how the movie would depict the historically black colleges on screen.

-So, the cast and crew then headed over to Morris Brown College to accomplish the task at hand.
-Interestingly, during the course of filming, the actors were given separate hotel accommodations.
+So, the cast and crew then headed over to Morris Brown College to accomplish the task.
+Interestingly, during filming, the actors were given separate hotel accommodations.
 The ones who were the “wannabees” stayed in a more luxurious place than their counterparts from the “jigaboos.”
 This created an authentic tension on set, which was then employed on screen as well.
 In fact, the scene where the fight explodes between Dap’s crew and the Gamma Phi Gamma fraternity is not scripted.

 Read More: Is School Daze a True Story?